simplocms/docs/docs/core/helpers.md

 **`Functions::normalizeSearchText(string $text): string`**

-The `normalizeSearchText` method returns text for searching comparison.
+The `normalizeSearchText` method returns text for a searching comparison.
 The input search text is trimmed, stripped about tags, removed diacritics and getting lowercase.

 Return example: